mountaincharlie/project-one-rock-climbing/README.md

 ![Screenshot of The Brief Background of Rock Climbing section](./assets/images/brief-background.jpg "The Brief Background of Rock Climbing section")

 * The Climbing Terminology section:
-    * Explains briefly about the terminology/slang in the climbing community, which is an aspect of the sport which can be confusing for those who are new to it.
+    * Explains briefly about the terminology/slang in the climbing community, which is an aspect of the sport that can be confusing for those who are new to it.
     * Contains four subsections which catagorise the most common climbing terminology to make it easer for the user to explore the different terms.

 ![Screenshot of The Climbing Terminology section](./assets/images/climbing-terms.jpg "The Climbing Terminology section")

 * Terminology subsections:
-    * Cover four catagories: Climbing Holds, Types of Climbing Walls, Climbing Technique and Competition Specific
+    * Cover four catagories; Climbing Holds, Types of Climbing Walls, Climbing Technique and Competition Specific
-    * Contain an explanatory for the subsection catagory and explain that the user should hover over/tap on the informational tiles to find out the explanations for each term.
+    * Contain an explanation for the subsection catagory and explain that the user should hover over/tap on the informational tiles to find out the defintions for each term.
-    * Contain informational tiles, which expand and change colour when the user hovers over it on a desktop or taps it on a smart phone, to provide the term's explanation.
+    * Contain informational tiles, which expand and change colour when the user hovers over it on a desktop or taps it on a smart phone, to provide the term's definition.

 ![Screenshot of Types of Climbing Walls Terminology subsection](./assets/images/term-subsections.jpg "Types of Climbing Walls Terminology subsection")